TurboWarp/sb3fix/README.md

   const fixedZip = await sb3fix.fixZip(brokenZip);
   console.log(fixedZip);

-  // Fix just a project.json with sb3fix.fixJSON()
+  // Fix just a project.json or sprite.json with sb3fix.fixJSON()
-  // Input can be a parsed project.json object or a string.
+  // Input can be a parsed project.json object or a parsed sprite.json object or a string.
   // If the input is an object, that object will be modified in-place instead of being copied.
-  // Output will be a parsed project.json object.
+  // Output will be a parsed project.json object or a parsed sprite.json object depending on input.
   // This method is NOT async.
 If there is an error, a plain JavaScript error will be thrown. const brokenJSON = fs.readFileSync('your-broken-project.json', 'utf-8');
   const fixedJSON = sb3fix.fixJSON(brokenJSON);